2012–13 Gonzaga Bulldogs men's basketball team: Conference season

 Two days later, the team would go on to beat San Francisco at home 66–52.
 Despite shooting 58 percent in the first half and building a lead of 24 at one point, the Bulldogs shot just 8 of 27 in the second half.
 They were led by Olynyk, who had 13 points, eight rebounds, three assists, three steals, and one assist.
 The team then travelled to Loyola Marymount on January 31, where they would rout the Lions 88–43.
 The team shot 13-for-21 from behind the three-point line and shot 54.4% from the field.
-Gary Bell, Jr. led the team with 15 points, which were entirely three-pointers.
+Gary Bell Jr. led the team with 15 points, which were entirely three-pointers.
 The team would face a tougher task when they went to San Diego two days later.
 The Zags left 36–27 at halftime, but San Diego would go on a run to drop the Gonzaga lead to 51–50.
-They trailed 57–53 with 7-and-a-half minutes left before outscoring the Toreros 12–6.
+They trailed 57–53 with 7 1/2 minutes left before outscoring the Toreros 12–6.
 Stockton would hit a runner in the lane with 55.9 seconds left, but Olynyk would miss the front end of a one-and-one to give San Diego a chance to win the game with eight seconds left.
 However, Harris would go on to block the last-second shot to secure the 65–63 victory.
 Harris scored 18 points and eight rebounds, while Olynyk and Bell added 15 and 13, respectively.

 The team would return home on February 7 to rout Pepperdine 82–56.
 They managed to hold Pepperdine to 36.2% from the field and also forced 21 turnovers.
 Gonzaga was led by Kevin Pangos, who scored 14 points, collected four assists, and had four steals.
 Kelly Olynyk was key in the Zag's 74–55 home victory over Loyola Marymount two days later.
 He scored 20 points, grabbed six rebounds, collected four assists, and had two blocks.
 Pangos also added 20 points, while Harris recorded a double-double with 16 points and 10 rebounds.
 Gonzaga's next battle would take them down to Moraga, California, where they would play the second conference game against rival Saint Mary's.
 Gaels point guard Matthew Dellavedova would score 19 of his 22 points in the first half, as the Gaels led the Zags 33–32 at the break.
-However, Gary Bell, Jr. would go on to score 20 points and fuel a 7–0 run for the opening 1:06 of the second half to take the lead for good.
+However, Gary Bell Jr. would go on to score 20 points and fuel a 7–0 run for the opening 1:06 of the second half to take the lead for good.
 The team managed to shoot 50% from the field, while converting 9 of 17 three-pointers.
 Pangos contributed 18 points and led the team with three assists, while Olynyk added 17 points to help the Zags take control of first place in the conference with an 11–0 record.